Alternative Fall & Spring Break Trips

 The Simpson Justice Seekers are an active presence on campus educating themselves and their peers about the many injustices in our world.
 Through discussion, service, and reflection, the group takes time to learn about issues like immigration, poverty, sex trafficking, world hunger, and many others.
 The Justice Seekers are also actively raising awareness through different forms of advocacy regard each topic that we discuss.

 Every year we have a specific mission we focus on supporting.
-In 2012-2013 our mission is Women at the Well, located within the walls of the Iowa Correctional Institution for Women in Mitchellville, Iowa.
-We will be doing clothing/toiletry drives and worshiping with the women.
+In 2013-2014 our mission is Imagine No Malaria.
+This organization works to eliminate Malaria, a completely preventable disease, from the entire continent of Africa.
+This year we will have speakers, sell cookies, have competitions and more to raise awareness and money for this organization.
 Watch your emails and talk to the Chapel Interns to learn more about how you can be a part of this year’s mission!